Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Nonlinear bulk-edge correspondence

 In the second scenario, we examine the case where the interaction strength $g$ is set to 10.
 As the model parameter $\Delta$ is decreased from an initial value of 1 to 0.5, the intersection points of the edge states shift towards the end of the period, mirroring the behavior observed when $g=0$, as illustrated in Fig.~\ref{fig:3}(a2).
 As $\Delta$ is further reduced from 0.5 towards 0, the edge states in the latter half of the period begin to diverge, and the $\lambda=0$ point becomes a singular point.
 At $\Delta=0.3285$, an additional edge state emerges in the first half of the period, accompanied by the appearance of a new soliton state in the vicinity of the ground state.
 Upon further reducing $\Delta$ to 0, we obtain the band structure shown in Fig.~\ref{fig:3}(b2).

-To investigate the influence of the model parameter $\Delta$ on the nonlinearity of the anomalous eigenvalue associated with the nonlinear RM Hamiltonian (Eq. (\ref{NRM})), with a specific focus on its effect on the $t-\omega$ relationship, we will generate$t-\omega$ diagrams for a range of $\Delta$ values while maintaining $\lambda=0$.
+To investigate the influence of the model parameter $\Delta$ on the nonlinearity of the anomalous eigenvalue associated with the nonlinear RM Hamiltonian [Eq. (\ref{NRM})], with a specific focus on its effect on the $t-\omega$ relationship, we will generate $t-\omega$ diagrams for a range of $\Delta$ values while maintaining $\lambda=0$.
 Meanwhile, it is worth highlighting that soliton states emerge independently of the specific value of $\Delta$.
 Moreover, the count of soliton states escalates with the interaction strength g.
 To facilitate a clearer understanding, we focus our examination on the scenario where $g=2$, which results in the presence of two soliton states, thereby enabling a more straightforward analysis and observation of our findings.

-We proceed to plot the $t-\omega$ diagrams for different values of $\Delta$ ($\Delta=1$, $\Delta=0.5$, and $\Delta=0$), as shown in Figs.~\ref{fig:4}(a)-(c) under the conditions of $\lambda=0$ and $g=2$.
-When $\Delta=1$, the edge states exhibit a pronounced turning point, as illustrated in Fig.\ref{fig:4}(a), which is in accordance with the edge state crossing observed in Fig.\ref{fig:2}(a1).
-In contrast, for $\Delta=0.5$, the edge states cease to display any turning behavior, as depicted in Fig.\ref{fig:4}(b).
-This observation aligns with the convergence of edge states at the conclusion of the time period shown in Fig.\ref{fig:3}(a1) and (a2), hinting at the occurrence of a nonlinear topological phase transition.
-Lastly, when $\Delta=0$, the edge states remain uncrossed and retain a parallel configuration, as demonstrated in Fig.\ref{fig:4}(c).
-This result is consistent with the parallel edge states observed in Fig.\ref{fig:3}(b1) and (b2).
+We proceed to plot the $t-\omega$ diagrams for different values of $\Delta$ ($\Delta=1$, $\Delta=0.5$, and $\Delta=0$), as shown in Figs.~\ref{fig:4}(a) to \ref{fig:4}(c) under the conditions of $\lambda=0$ and $g=2$.
+When $\Delta=1$, the edge states exhibit a pronounced turning point, as illustrated in Fig. \ref{fig:4}(a), which is in accordance with the edge state crossing observed in Fig. \ref{fig:2}(a1).
+It is observed that in the band diagram of Fig. \ref{fig:4}(a), the edge states exhibit sharp bending due to the emergence of self-crossing structures within the energy bands of the nonlinear Bloch system.
+In contrast, for $\Delta=0.5$, the edge states cease to display any turning behavior, as depicted in Fig. \ref{fig:4}(b).
+This observation aligns with the convergence of edge states at the conclusion of the time period shown in Figs.~\ref{fig:3}(a1) and \ref{fig:3}(a2), hinting at the occurrence of a nonlinear topological phase transition.
+Lastly, when $\Delta=0$, the edge states remain uncrossed and retain a parallel configuration, as demonstrated in Fig. \ref{fig:4}(c).
+This result is consistent with the parallel edge states observed in Figs. \ref{fig:3}(b1) and \ref{fig:3}(b2).

 To elucidate the observed variations in the edge and soliton states presented in the aforementioned figures, we employ the topological invariant of the system, namely the Chern number associated with the RM model.
-The Chern number for the first non-degenerate band of a two-dimensional system is mathematically defined as the integral of the Berry curvature over the entire Brillouin zone, which can be expressed as follows~\cite{Xiao2010,Isobe2024}
+The Chern number for the first nondegenerate band of a two-dimensional system is mathematically defined as the integral of the Berry curvature over the entire Brillouin zone, which can be expressed as follows~\cite{Xiao2010,Isobe2024}: